Required

 Although panic attacks themselves are brief, the anxiety about having another panic attack, and the possibility of feeling that bad again, can leave you feeling generally anxious, tense and on edge.

-Frequently Asked Questions About Panic Attacks
+Frequently Asked Questions about Panic Attacks

 How do I know if I’m having a panic attack?

-Finding Support
+Finding Support for Panic Attacks

 Panic attacks can feel frightening, especially when they happen unexpectedly.